ClevrSolutions/ATS-Documentation/ats-public-documentation/howtos/ht-version-2/create-a-test-case-2.md

 We advise you to use the recorder as much as possible to add test steps.
 But, the ATS Recorder might not be able to record certain manual test steps.
 So, we advise to add steps in the following order:
 * Record your manual test steps using the ATS Recorder
-* Adding test steps using the ATS Helper, see [Finding the action you need](/bestpractices/bp-version-2/finding-the-action-you-need-2).
+* Adding test steps using the ATS Helper, see [Finding the action you need](../../bestpractices/bp-version-2/finding-the-action-you-need-2).
-* Create a custom action, see [Create custom action](/howtos/ht-version-2/create-custom-actions-2).
+* Create a custom action, see [Create custom action](create-custom-actions-2).

-## 6 Next up
+## 6 Next Up

 You now learned how to create a test case.
 The next how-to is [How to Create a Test Suite](create-a-test-suite-2).
-You find an overview of all the how-tos and the structure on the [ATS 2 How-To's](ht-version-2) page.
+You find an overview of all the how-tos and the structure on the [ATS 2 How-to's](ht-version-2) page.
 We advise you to follow the predefined structure.